maxmay94/mtg-deck-builder/README.md

 # MTG Deck Builder

-MTG Deck Builder is a tool to help Magic The Gathering players build a deck and get feedback from other users!
+MTG Deck Builder is a tool to help Magic The Gathering players build decks and give/get feedback to/from other users!

 ## Getting Started 🪄
 [Try MTG Deck Builder Here!](https://deck-maker-mtg.herokuapp.com/) <br>